-In December 2003, the Company entered into a ten-year licensing and supply agreement (the "JNJ Agreement") with Ortho Biotech Products, L.P., a member of the Johnson & Johnson family of companies, to market ORTHOVISC in the U.S. In mid-2005, the agreement was assigned to DePuy Mitek, Inc., a subsidiary of Johnson & Johnson.
-Under the JNJ Agreement, DePuy Mitek performs sales, marketing and distribution functions and licenses the right to further develop and commercialize ORTHOVISC as well as other new products for the treatment of pain associated with osteoarthritis based on the Company's viscosupplementation technology.
-In support of the license, the JNJ Agreement provides that DePuy Mitek will fund post-marketing clinical trials for new indications of ORTHOVISC.
-The Company received an initial payment of \$2,000,000 upon entering into the JNJ Agreement, a milestone payment of \$20,000,000 in February 2004, as a result of obtaining FDA approval of ORTHOVISC and a milestone payment of \$5,000,000 in December 2004 for planned upgrades to our manufacturing operations.
+In December 2003, the Company entered into a ten-year licensing and supply agreement (the "JNJ Agreement") with Ortho Biotech Products, L.P., a member of the Johnson & Johnson family of companies, to market ORTHOVISC in the U.S. In mid-2005, the agreement was assigned to Mitek.
+Under the JNJ Agreement, Mitek performs sales, marketing and distribution functions and licenses the right to further develop and commercialize ORTHOVISC as well as other new products for the treatment of pain associated with osteoarthritis based on the Company's viscosupplementation technology.
+In support of the license, the JNJ Agreement provides that Mitek will fund post-marketing clinical trials for new indications of ORTHOVISC.
+The Company received an initial payment of \$2,000,000 upon entering into the JNJ Agreement, a milestone payment of \$20,000,000 in February 2004, as a result of obtaining FDA approval of ORTHOVISC, and a milestone payment of \$5,000,000 in December 2004 for planned upgrades to our manufacturing operations.
 The Company evaluated the terms of the JNJ Agreement and determined that the upfront fee and milestone payments did not meet the conditions to be recognized separately from the supply agreement.

-In December 2011, the Company entered into a fifteen-year licensing and supply agreement (the "Mitek MONOVISC Agreement") with DePuy Mitek, Inc., a member of the Johnson & Johnson family of companies, to market MONOVISC in the U.S. The Company received an initial payment of \$2,500,000 in December 2011, which is recognized ratably over the fifteen year term of the Mitek MONOVISC Agreement as there was no stand-alone value associated with this payment, thus up-front recognition is prohibited.
-The Company may receive additional payments from DePuy Mitek, following the mutual decision to launch the product, related to future regulatory, clinical and sales milestones.
+In December 2011, the Company entered into a fifteen-year licensing and supply agreement (the "Mitek MONOVISC Agreement") with Mitek, a member of the Johnson & Johnson family of companies, to market MONOVISC in the U.S. The Company received an initial payment of \$2,500,000 in December 2011, which is being recognized ratably over the fifteen year term of the Mitek MONOVISC Agreement, as there was no stand-alone value associated with this payment, up-front recognition was prohibited.
+The Company will receive additional payments from Mitek, following commercial launch of the product, related to future regulatory, clinical and sales milestones.

-Current and long-term deferred revenue related to the JNJ Agreement, the Mitek MONOVISC Agreement and other agreements was \$5,027,845 and \$7,886,107 at December 31, 2012 and 2011, respectively.
+Current and long-term deferred revenue related to the JNJ Agreement, the Mitek MONOVISC Agreement and other agreements was \$2,235,374 and \$5,027,845 at December 31, 2013 and 2012, respectively.